Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 communication- UPR (upper) or LWR (lower).

-The Upper position should be used for take-off and landing since anti-skid could interfere with the lower antenna.
+The Upper position should be used for take-off and landing since the lower antenna could interfere with the anti-skid wheel speed sensor and thus create a malfunction in the anti-skid system.
+The lower antenna could also interfere with the nose gear steering whilst transmitting.

 ### LCOSS Switch